How To Hit Flatter On The Forehand

 You need to have the right targets.
 If you are struggling by hitting the ball late, an easy correction is to aim crosscourt.

 Be willing to miss wide crosscourt if you are often late.
 If you commit to this new target approach, you will stop hitting the ball late.

 It is important to remember that – since you are exaggerating with your aim – you can try to hit the ball to the crosscourt alley targets.

-Give those four forehand tips a try the next time you step on the court, and I’m confident you’ll dial in your flat forehand technique in no time.
+Give those four forehand tips a try the next time you step on the court.
+I’m confident you’ll dial in your technique and start to get more power on your forehand.